WHEN: +iCal

 If you can’t make it how about doing your own challenge where ever you are in the world.

-I’m so proud of him for coming up with this route and honour him by using it to raise money; myself and Red’s mummy will be raising for the following:
+I’m so proud of him for coming up with this route, last year’s riders loved it, and I honour him by using it to raise money.

-Entry to the event is free (I will be covering the AUK event fees) but you may add a donation (see above).
+Entry to the event is free (I will be covering the AUK event & GoFundMe processing fees) but you may add a donation (see above).
 A link will also be provided in the confirmation email, or cash can be taken on the day should you wish to do so.

 Booking: